pierrelecuyer/LatMRG/README.md

 *LatMRG* is a collection of executables and a library available freely to research the aforementioned random number generators.
-For short, in the documentation of this library, linear congruential random number generators might simply be called random number generators and even RNG. **Theoretical tests are not an alternative to statistical testing** but rather a complement, guarateeing a certain uniformity that is especially desirable in stochastic and physics simulation.
+For short, in the documentation of this library, linear congruential random number generators might simply be called random number generators, RNG or even MRG.
+The linearity of generators in this family implies that the points they output have a lot of structure and can be studied easily.
+All the generators considered here possess a **Lattice Structure** that LatMRG can extract and study.

-Linear congruential random number generators possess a very particular **lattice structure** that can be analysed to obtain a wide range of information about the generator. *LatMRG* uses the [LatticeTester](https://github.com/umontreal-simul/latticetester) library to perform operations on this lattice such as the spectral test but also implements a few more functions to easily build those lattices and test the period length of the random number generators.
+Studying

-Linear congruential random number generators are a large and widely used family of random number generator that itself branches in many specific implementations with different parameters.
-The library tries to extensively cover the construction of such generators by implementing classes to represent various types of RNG: simple and multiple recursive congruential generators, combined recursive generators, add-with-carry and subtract-with-burrow, multiply-with-carry and matrix congruential generators.
+this lattice can yield mesures called **Figures of Merit** that can assess of the uniformity of the point distribution of the lattice.
+It is also possible to know if the points of the generator are all on only a few hyperplans via the lattice.
+Finally, LatMRG can also test the the period length of MRG generators.

 The documentation of this software is segmented in multiple locations that each contain different information: